runtimeverification/iele-semantics/Design.md

 ## Control flow

 We decided to relax the LLVM restrictions about basic block structure, where code is organized as a control-flow graph of maximal basic blocks with explicit and statically defined successors/predecessors.
-In IELE, we maintain static labels as the only allowed targets of jumps, but we do not enforce any particular structure for the code in a function's body.
-For example, IELE code may fall through from the instruction before a label to a labeled instruction, whereas in LLVM the first instruction of a basic block can only be reached through a jump.
+In IELE, we maintain static labels as the only allowed targets of jumps, but also allow execution to fall through from one block to the next, whereas in LLVM the first instruction of a basic block can only be reached through a jump, and every LLVM block must end with a control flow instruction.
 We made this decision in order to minimize the size of the code of IELE programs, since these restrictions in LLVM programs usually result in additional branch instructions.

 ## Bitwise shift